-As part of the development of and subsequent to the NYSERDA 60 Day Filing, discussions with stakeholders and DPS Staff indicate an interest in enhancing program activities provided for in the Order by developing a new bidding program for Industrial and Process Efficiency participants.
+As part of the development of and subsequent to the NYSERDA 60 Day Filing, discussions with stakeholders and DPS Staff indicate an interest in enhancing program activities provided for in the Order by developing a new bidding program, which will allow NYSERDA to achieve MWh at a lower incentive level than the standard offer.
 NYSERDA proposes to work with the Commission, DPS Staff and interested stakeholders to develop a bidding program as an alternative procurement approach.

-NYSERDA will closely coordinate efforts with each of the investor owned utilities to enhance participation.
+NYSERDA will closely coordinate cfforts with each of the investor owned utilities to enhance participation.
 Working with the largest industrial, commercial, and institutional users will be highly site specific and require flexible approaches.
 NYSERDA is currently engaged in collaborative discussions with utilities to determine how best to coordinate program delivery to maximize resources acquired and minimize confusion.
 At a minimum, NYSERDA will continue this collaboration.